DekataBG/DekataBG/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hello 👋
 My name is Desislav Adamov - Aspiring Web Developer

-I am born in a small town in the Rhodope Mountains in Bulgaria and am currently studying Computer Science at Sofia University "St. Kliment Ohridski" and at Software University as of 2022.
+I am currently studying Computer Science at Sofia University "St. Kliment Ohridski" and at Software University as of 2022.

 Contents
 📗 About Me